kukuu/digital-twin-v2/LLM-SPYDER-code-documentation.md

   - Logs the query/response in Supabase.

 - Response: "Based on recent data, Meter-123 has a 15% failure risk due to rising temperature trends."

+**Error Handling**

+- Throws errors if:

+  - Environment variables are missing.

+  - No meter data exists.

+  - Supabase/OpenAI API calls fail.

+Corporate documentation: [to be added]